katiemkblaede/portfolio/12-days-of-cookies.md

 	</div>

 	<div class="whole medium-half large-two-thirds">
 		<p>Happy holidays!
 I am thrilled to share with you my latest project, combining four of my favorite things: design, illustration, Christmas, and COOKIES.
-Beginning November 28, 2015, I will release a new cookie recipe card once a day for 12 days, which you can download on this page for free by clicking or tapping the graphic for each recipe. <!-- (Do you have Christmas shopping to do?
+From November 28 to December 9, 2015, I will release a new 4&Prime;&times;6&Prime; cookie recipe card once a day for 12 days, which you can download on this page for free by clicking or tapping the graphic for each recipe. <!-- (Do you have Christmas shopping to do?
 Are you just impatient?
 [Visit my store](/store) and purchase the recipe card pack now!) --></p>

 		<p>In addition, you can <a href="/downloads/12-days-of-cookies/0-CookieBakingTips.pdf" download="KatieMKBlaede-CookieBakingTips.pdf">download a card with baking tips</a> to make your cookies amazing.
 Follow <a href="https://www.instagram.com/katiemkblaede" target="_blank">@katiemkblaede</a> on Instagram to know immediately when the next recipe is available.</p>
 	</div>